 - Play “Man vs Food”, which was a favorite game for my middle son.

-In conclusion, feeding a picky eater is a common parenting issue and among the most frustrating.
-Food battles are unproductive and harmful to your relationship with your child and his or her relationship with food.
+Food battles are unproductive and harmful to your relationship with your child and their relationship with food.
 Games on the other hand bring families closer together.